 Some of the financial institutions we reviewed have physical offices where you can speak with certified financial planners and new investors can get customer support, financial planning, educational resources, retirement planning, and investment accounts.
 Some have closed during the coronavirus pandemic.

-Bank of America remains open and has 4,300 branches in the U.S. Most, if not all, remain open, as far as we can find.
+remains open and has 4,300 branches in the U.S. Most, if not all, remain open, as far as we can find.

 That gives newbie investors a lot of places to get persona-to-person help in opening an IRA, funding it and choosing investments.
 You can also go online to do this, but it can give you a little peace of mind knowing that you can walk into a bank and get help if you need it.